bk/wmk-docs/content/template_filters.md

   Uses the corresponding entry from the `ASSETS_MAP` context variable if it is available but otherwise proceeds to do the fingerprinting itself.

-If you wish to provide additional filters without having to explicitly define or import them in templates, the best way of doing this his to add them via the `mako_imports` setting in `wmk_config.yaml` (see above).
+If you wish to provide additional filters in Mako without having to explicitly define or import them in templates, the best way of doing this his to add them via the `mako_imports` setting in `wmk_config.yaml` (see above).
+There is currently no easy way to do this if Jinja2 templates are being used, however.

-Please note that in order to avoid conflicts with the above filters you should not place a file named `wmk_mako_filters.py` in your `py/` directories.
+Please note that in order to avoid conflicts with the above filters you should not place a file named `wmk_mako_filters.py` or `wmk_jinja2_extras.py` in your `py/` directories.